 sometimes open $2 / $5 no limit, $4 / $8 HORSE and $4 / $8

 limit Omaha games.
-This is purely based on player demand. - Ambience: This is a great poker room which is spacious,
+This is purely based on player demand.

 open, and completely smoke free inside and near the